abdullah7x/nc-news-api/README.md

 ## Creating and seeding local databases

-In order to create and seed the above mentioned databases and then populate them with information you will merely need to run the following commands in your terminal:
+In order to create and seed the above mentioned databases with information you will merely need to run the following commands in your terminal:

 ```
 npm run setup-dbs